 A. Canceling highway projects was not the only way for the President to punish legislative districts controlled by opposition parties.

 B. The scheduled highway projects identified as wasteful in the report were not mostly projects in districts controlled by the President's party.

-C. The number of projects canceled was a significant proportion of all the highway projects that were to be undertaken by the government in the near future.
+C. The number of projects cancelled was a significant proportion of all the highway projects that were to be undertaken by the government in the near future.

-E. Reports by nonpartisan auditors are not generally regarded by the opposition parties as a source of objective assessments of government projects.
+E. Reports by nonpartisan auditors are not generally regarded by the opposition parties as a source of objective assessment of government projects.

 Premise: All of the projects cancelled by the president had been identified as wasteful in a report written by respected nonpartisan auditors.